 This Site is Absolutely Free to Use

-Since there is no charge for the use of the site and information and we sell no products and services the site revenue must come from outside sources.
-Those sources may be from advertisements or help by others.
-All of those sources will be discussed openly below.
+Since there is no charge for the use of the site and information and we sell no products and services the site revenue must come from outside advertising.

-We find that by receiving income from outside sources we can reach and help the most amount of people with our free advice and service and do not have to charge readers for help.
+We find that by receiving income from outside advertising we can reach and help the most amount of people with our free advice and do not have to charge readers for help.
 It’s a win-win solution and one which we attempt to guard with ferocity so that our work remains as independent as possible.

 Why There Are Ads